 Account Management Roles and Duties.

-The account representative is responsible for making any changes to the company profile within LVP.
+The account representative is responsible for making any changes to the company profile within LRT-CBTS.

 The account representative may designate users within the company who can access and manage the account.

 The account representative is responsible for meeting the requirements as set forth in section 95500 through 95502.